project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 How does such a system behave?

-## TSS Recap
+## 5.2 - Two state system recap

 We have previously looked at a TSS whose states are allowed to couple to each other with strength $A$.
-This coupling resulted in a splitting of the states of constant energy.
-When we perturbed the energy of those states by an amount $\pm \delta$ we found (in [tutorial 02](https://github.com/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb)) that a natural way to represent the Hamiltonian is
+This coupling resulted in a splitting of the stationary states (i.e. states of constant energy).
+When we perturbed the energy of those states by an amount $\pm \delta$ we found (in [tutorial 02](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb#Transition-probability)) that a natural way to represent the Hamiltonian is

 $$
 H = \begin{bmatrix}